• About Us

 To start our day, we wandered downstairs from our guest house to Sai Sweets, a friendly local café that serves up quick savory vegetarian Indian snacks and a seemingly endless range of Indian sweets.
 The day before, we had noticed a varied array of relaxed locals coming, going, eating, and socializing.
 High turnover, diverse clientele and a friendly atmosphere were all good signs.

-Endless Sweets to Choose FromThe following morning, the vast Indian sweets display and mounds of savory pockets and dumplings piled near the ovens in the back looked like a good opportunity for a photograph or two.
+The following morning, the vast Indian sweets display and mounds of savory pockets and dumplings piled near the ovens in the back looked like a good opportunity for a photograph or two.
 In search of a first-hand encounter with our breakfast options, I wandered past the sweets case into the back where the savory snacks were being churned out and sided with various sauces and chutneys.
 After all, salty was Audrey’s order for today’s breakfast.
-I poked around with my head and camera and asked a few questions, usually along the lines of “What’s this?”
+I poked around with my head and camera and asked a few questions, usually along the lines of “What’s this?

 A man appeared from around the sweets case.
-“What are you looking for?”
-He asked.
+“What are you looking for?” he asked.

-“Oh, I just like food.
+Oh, I just like food.
 I like to photograph it, write about it, talk to people about it.”
 I said, as I gazed about, taking in all the colors and textures around me.

-“Oh really?” he added.
+Oh really?” he added.

-“I hope you like what I ordered for you,” he said as we sat down together.
+I hope you like what I ordered for you,” he said as we sat down together.

 A round of introductions yielded the name of our breakfast host: Vikram.

-Breakfast of Champions Samosas (fried potato and spice-stuffed pockets), batura (fried, puffed bread – like a puri, but made with white flour) and chole (also called chana, a savory chickpea masala) quickly graced our table.
+Samosas (fried potato and spice-stuffed pockets), batura (fried, puffed bread – like a puri, but made with white flour) and chole (also called chana, a savory chickpea masala) quickly graced our table.

 Travel through India for any period of time and you realize that all samosas are not created equal.
 These were perfectly flaky and featured a few doughy inner layers.
 Just beyond their perfect shells, they were packed dark with spices, herbs, potatoes and even a little paneer (Indian cheese).
 These were at the very top of the samosa satisfaction hierarchy.